 Richard Paris has served on the GSPC Board of Directors since 2007 in various capacities including; Vice-President, President and Chair of multiple committees.

 Richard first joined Casino Niagara as the Security Director in 2001 and became a GSPC member that same year.
 He was the security lead for the Fallsview Casino Resort opening team in 2004 and is currently the Director of Security for both casinos in Niagara Falls.
 Richard has over 25 years of experience in the security, safety, compliance and investigations fields, in related positions with the Canadian Football League, Royal Ontario Museum, Canada Revenue Agency, and many other public and private sector organizations.
 He is a guest lecturer at Niagara College and a member of several joint committees and advisory groups.

 Richard is a graduate of the University of Toronto (B.A., M.S.W) and Seneca College (Law Enforcement & Security).

-Benoit Filiatreault is the most recent Vice President of the GSPC and currently holds the position of Acting Corporate Security Director at Loto-Québec.
+Benoit Filiatreault is Vice President of the GSPC and currently holds the position of Senior Director of Corporate Security at Loto-Québec.

 Benoit has over 30 years of experience in the security field.
 He started as a guard supervisor at the new National Gallery of Canada in Ottawa in 1988.
 In 1996, Benoit was hired by the Casino du Lac-Leamy as a Physical Security Supervisor.
 Shortly after, he was appointed Surveillance Manager and subsequently became Floor/Gaming Manager.
 He occupied the position of Player Development Manager for a few months, before being appointed Director of Security, Surveillance and Investigations at the Casino du Lac-Leamy and Casino de Mont-Tremblant in 2008.